Will and Jada Pinkett Smith's Open Marriage Is Not a Joke

-Like everyone else who was even marginally on social media Sunday night, I, too, followed the whirlwind discourse on the Will Smith/Jada Pinkett Smith/Chris Rock drama.
+Like everyone else who was even marginally on social media during the 2022 Oscars, I, too, followed the whirlwind discourse on the Will Smith/Jada Pinkett Smith/Chris Rock drama.
 From reading about celeb reactions to getting lost in unnecessarily long posts on Reddit, I stayed up way too late analyzing every social media user's opinion about what happened.
-And wound through many of the perspectives, theories, judgements, and jokes, a repeated thread caught my eye: commenter after commenter made jokes about the Smiths's open marriage.
+And wound through many of the perspectives, theories, judgements, and jokes, a repeated thread caught my eye: commenter after commenter made jokes about the Smiths' open marriage.

 As a member of the nonmonogamous world myself, I have long admired the Smiths for their openness about their uniquely designed relationship dynamic, despite the constant sh*t they get for it.
 I've watched as media outlets describe what they're doing as cheating, even though they both speak about the fact that they are consenting and supportive of each other in a not-always-monogamous marriage.
 Will Smith has been quoted saying there has never been infidelity in their marriage.
 (According to the pair, Jada's famous "entanglement" with singer August Alsina was during a separation between the couple.)

-Yet after Sunday night, despite what happened having nothing to do with their relationship status, I've seen an onslaught of jokes and punchlines about the couple's marriage.
+Yet after last year's Oscars, despite what happened having nothing to do with their relationship status, I've seen an onslaught of jokes and punchlines about the couple's marriage.

-"You can fuck his wife.
-You just can't fuck with his wife," says one Reddit user in a post.
+"You can f*ck his wife.
+You just can't f*ck with his wife," one Reddit user says in a post.

 "He showed more anger to Chris than the guy his wife was messing with," says another TikTok user.

-When Will Smith received a BAFTA for best actor a few weeks ago, Rebel Wilson leaned into the same tired joke saying, "I thought [Will's] best performance over the past year was being OK with all his wife's boyfriends!"
+When Will Smith received a BAFTA for best actor last year, Rebel Wilson leaned into the same tired joke saying, "I thought [Will's] best performance over the past year was being OK with all his wife's boyfriends!"
 But to me, nothing about this is funny, because ridiculing people for their sexual expression or identity is never OK.

 In fact, these tired, half-assed jokes largely target Jada for what is unilaterally (and incorrectly) characterized as infidelity.
 Given that her husband freely admits to participating in the open relationship along with her, these comments are gross on many levels, as they single out Jada as the instigator of a made-up interpersonal conflict.